wizehood/tarantula/README.md

 ### Notes
 The web crawler gets the pool of links as an input array and fires requests over ScraperApi service.
-Inside configuration file you can set preferred number of requests that run concurrently + other flags.
-It is possible to utilize Mongo cluster or Google Firestore database as well as native Node file methods.
+You can utilize Mongo cluster or Google Firestore database as well as native Node file methods.
 ```Monitor``` class is used to handle different process timings and calculate adaptive delay between requests.
 The only thing left to users is the bare implementation of ```Parser``` class, used for JSON or HTML parsing.
 For latter, I recommend using ```cheerio``` npm package.